 That means if your friend were in an accident after his car registration expired, his liability coverages should cover those that he harmed and his own collision coverage should cover, minus his deductible, any damage to his own vehicle.

-Or, if your friend forgot to renew his driver’s license and was cited for driving without a license after an accident that could be considered serious by his car insurance provider.
+Or, if your friend forgot to renew his driver’s license and was cited for driving without a license after an accident, that could be considered serious by his car insurance provider.

-If this did happen, then your friend may also be required by the terms of his car insurance contract to tell the insurer about his license status and medical condition.
+If this did happen, your friend might also be required by the terms of his car insurance contract to tell the insurer about his license status and medical condition.
 If the medical condition is deemed to make him a higher risk, then his rates may rise – if state laws allow.